-The Rookeries School, built in 1961, is situated in the south-east of Pontefract in a semi-rural setting opposite the picturesque Carleton Green.
-It backs on to open fields and the Rookeries trees – after which the school is named.
+The Rookeries J, I & N School was built in 1961 and is situated in the south-east of Pontefract in a semi-rural setting opposite the picturesque Carleton Green.
+It backs on to open fields and the Rookeries' trees – after which the school is named.

 The main school is in a modern building which has benefitted recently from significant refurbishment to create light and attractive classrooms, providing a stimulating environment for learning.

 Our children benefit from many additional aspects to the school environment including two good-sized playgrounds as well as ample playing fields, gardens and a school allotment.

 The school is proud and pleased to be able to have the Wakefield Local Authority Primary Resource for deaf and hearing-impaired pupils based at the school.
 It is the only primary resource within the authority and there are currently places for 16 pupils.
 In order to provide high quality acoustics in all areas of the school, classrooms have sound-field systems, which help to amplify the sound of teachers’ voices.
 There is also a PA system in the main hall with speakers and microphones so that music is amplified and pupils can be more easily heard in assemblies and other performances.

 Thriving before and after-school clubs operate at the school and we run a variety of lunchtime and after-school activities including gymnastics, cheerleading, knitting, running, ukulele, football and signing choir.